mohitmamoria/team-test/README.md

 # Collaboration Test on Github

 This is just another repository for testing.
 Trust me, you shouldn't bother about cloning this.
-Or better, fork it. ;)
+Or better, forking it. ;)